mclightf/mclightf.github.io/_posts/2022-06-09-Programming-Background.md

 Python has simpler syntax in some places, but more annoying syntax in others, so it is hard to say.
-I think Python is a bit more connected with the computer science world than R is, which is a plus for Python.
+I think Python is a bit more connected with the computer programming world than R is, which is a plus for Python.

 **Do you consider R a difficult language to learn?**